Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Yes.
 They are both exactly the same colour, matching the universal colour code RAL 7038.
 “Painswick” is a marketing name used by specific premium brands like Residence Collection and Solidor, while the rest of the industry uses the official name “Agate Grey”.

-The official RAL code for Painswick (and Agate Grey) is RAL 7038.
+The official industrial RAL code for Painswick (and Agate Grey) is RAL 7038.

 Yes, absolutely.
-If you order a Painswick composite door and Agate Grey uPVC windows, the foils used by the manufacturers are derived from the exact same RAL 7038 colour palette and will match seamlessly on your home.
+If you order a Painswick composite door and Agate Grey uPVC windows, the wood-grain foils used by the manufacturers are derived from the exact same RAL 7038 colour palette and will match seamlessly on the front of your home.

 📚 Explore Our Colour & Style Hub